-Local Information Centre - Our team of volunteers help out at Cirencester Town Council's Local Information Centre, at Bingham House, dealing with enquiries in person and by telephone, presenting local town and community information.
+Local Information Centre - Our team of volunteers help out at Cirencester Town Council's Local Information Centre at Bingham House, dealing with enquiries in person and by telephone, providing local town and community information.

 Land and Property Services - The green spaces managed by Cirencester Town Council are at the very heart of the community.
 Volunteers help in a wide variety of ways such as planting bulbs, helping with woodland management and assisting with green spaces projects.
 They can be individuals wanting to nurture their local green space or corporate volunteers from local businesses.
 There are a whole host of activities in a range of spaces that you can take part in.

-Ozone Cirencester is looking for volunteers to hassist with the Ozone Café at Kingshill Skate Park in Cirencester.
+Ozone Cirencester is looking for volunteers to assist with the Ozone Café at Kingshill Skate Park in Cirencester.
 Young volunteers are required, as well as adults and young adults who are willing to volunteer as assistants or mentors.

 Bingham Library Trust - Volunteer Stewards

 The annual exhibition in the Bingham Gallery remains dependent on the continued support of volunteer stewards.

-Cirencester's Advent Festival - This is one of the hi-lights of the town's calendar.
+Cirencester's Advent Festival - This is one of the highlights of the town's calendar.
 The Christmas market opens, there is an afternoon of live music and wonderful carol singing.
-The Advent Festival is put on by the Town Council with the help of a team of volunteers who welcome visitors, hand-out information and programmes, and monitor the crowds.
+The Advent Festival is put on by Cirencester Town Council with the help of a team of volunteers who welcome visitors, hand-out information and programmes, and monitor the crowds.